pblischak/fluidigm2purc/docs/quick_start.rst

 ---------------

 If we ``cd`` into the ``output-FASTA`` directory, we can run PURC using its *purc_recluster.py* script to do sequence clustering and PCR chimera detection.
+If you want to use the *purc_recluster2.py* script, make sure you move or copy it into the main PURC folder.
+Also, because *purc_recluster2.py* only does three iterations of chimera detection and clustering, it only requires that two clustering thresholds be specified using the ``-c`` argument (rather than the usual four).

 The code below will loop through all of the FASTA files in the ``output-FASTA`` directory and will write all of the output to a new directory named ``output-PURC/``.

 .. code:: bash